laszlocph/gimlet-documentation/src/pages/concepts/the-sane-helm-guide.md

 In this guide, you will get practical knowledge about using Helm, focusing on those use-cases, namely packaging and templating, that also underpin Gimlet.

 This guide emphasizes simplicity and ease of use.
-Being an exhausting guide of Helm features is a non-goal.
+Being an exhaustive guide of Helm features is a non-goal.
 Instead, the goal is to get you from *"Helm, wtf?"* to *"Helm, this ain't so bad"* under five minutes.

 Let's get to it, shall we?